aaroncarlisle-cs/odin-landing-page/README.md

 is created from scratch based on two images provided by Odin.
 The images are contained in the img folder.
 The file directory is structured similarly to how I was taught in college.

-All additional images will be used with permission and attributed below.
+All pictures were of our dog were taken by my lovely partner and used with her permission.
+Instagram @bex_120